zhanglab/psamm/docs/tutorial/psamm-install.rst

     (psamm-env) $ cd /Library/gurobi604/mac64/
     (psamm-env) $ python setup.py install

 The QSopt_ex solver can also be used with PSAMM.
-To install this solver, Python 2.7 or 3.4 is required.
+To install this solver, Python 3.4 or lower is required.
 You will first need to install Qsopt_ex on your computer and afterwards the Python bindings (`python-qsoptex`) can be installed in the virtual
 environment: